“Visit Cape Town and history is never far from your grasp. It lingers in the air, a scent on the breezy, an explanation of circumstance.. ”

 A GARDEN SETTING IN THE HEART OF CAPE TOWN

-Our car drove into the large, palm tree-lined driveway, past lush lawns with flower beds, to the grand porticoed entrance.
-As we stepped inside, the comfortable opulence of the lobby felt just right.
+The car drove into the large, palm tree-lined driveway, past lush lawns with flower beds, to the grand porticoed entrance.
+As I stepped inside, the comfortable opulence of the lobby felt just right.
 The lobby had lavish, yet welcoming, furnishings, and was decorated with leafy potted palms.
 A mix of classic and modern, with a splash of safari tropical.

-As we were shown to our room, we were told many of the staff have worked here for decades.
+As I was shown to my room at the Belmond Mount Nelson Hotel, I was told many of the staff have worked here for decades.
 And as such, are intimately knowledgeable about the hotel and can give excellent recommendations on how to best enjoy the property and the city.
-Inside, our recently renovated room exuded calm and serenity, with a four-poster king-sized bed, toile wallpaper, an elegant marble bathroom, Venetian mirrors, and rich fabrics.
+Inside, my recently renovated room exuded calm and serenity, with a four-poster king-sized bed, toile wallpaper, an elegant marble bathroom, Venetian mirrors, and rich fabrics.
 Old-world charm is putting it lightly.

 Victorian cottages are also available, overlooking an adults-only pool and offering a more secluded and private experience.